mgrygles/buildstuff2020-workshop/openshift/3-DeployKnativeService.md

 ## Deploy a Knative Service (ksvc)

-Throughout this workshop we will use the 'jfall-workshop' project (namespace) of the OpenShift cluster.
+Throughout this workshop we will use the 'buildstuff2020-workshop' project (namespace) of the OpenShift cluster.

 Knative deployments use YAML files just like Kubernetes but much simpler.

-In IBM Cloud Shell change to the jfall2020-workshop/code/deploy directory:
+In IBM Cloud Shell change to the buildstuff2020-workshop/code/deploy directory:

 ```bash
 $ cd deploy